Heather Short, PhD Earth Sciences

 I am now endeavoring to educate the 'adults in the room'- those of us who have the political and economic agency to take meaningful action to avoid the worst consequences of climate breakdown.

 I am pleased to announce that I am also an Adjunct Faculty member and Consulting Scholar at Sterling College, Craftsbury, Vermont.
-My new, asynchronous climate literacy course for life-long learners, called Climate + Change, will be available through Sterling College beginning in May 2022.
+My new, asynchronous climate literacy course for life-long learners, called Climate + Change, is now available through Sterling College.
+We will be offering an online, synchronous, deep-dive version of this course in late spring 2023.
+Details to come.